cocolinx/Csom_examples/README.md

-# Example: Hello World
+# Example Codes

-This is a simple Hello World Example for CocoLinx device.
+These are simple Example Codes for CocoLinx device.

 -----
 ### Setup